 After the workshop...

 Your work will be fired and glazed, ready for you to collect approximately 4 weeks later.

 Everything will be provided for you - including tea, coffee and biscuits.
 Please bring a packed lunch with you on the longer workshops.

-To find the dates and times of upcoming Workshops, go to the BOOK NOW page, look for the box towards the bottom of the page that says CLAY TASTER WORKSHOPS, click on it and it will show you a list of dates.
+Go to the BOOK NOW page, look for CLAY TASTER WORKSHOPS, click on the purple BOOK button and it will show you a list of dates.